akruszewski/gibl/manuscript/chapter2.md

 . . y: undefined;
 ```

-There is another syntax `letrec`, which is very similar to `let`, where in addition the variables will be visible in the variable scope:
+There is another syntax `letrec` which is very similar to `let`, where in addition the variables will be visible in the variable scope:

 ```racket
 > (letrec ((x 1) (y (+ x 1))) y)